a mostly...

 (an alternative is cocoa butter, though it doesn't have Vitamin A)

-*I also use QV moisturiser
+*I also use QV moisturiser at night

 SKINCARE Routine